 What Are Different Types of Medication Errors?

 Medication errors happen all too frequently in the District of Columbia, Virginia, Maryland and throughout the country.
 They are one of the more common types of medical mistakes.
 According to researchers:

 - An error occurs in 1.7 percent of the prescriptions dispensed in the U.S. each year.

 - If you consider that three billion drugs are annually prescribed in the U.S., that percentage comes out to roughly 50 billion medication errors.

 Any kind of medication error can cause a patient to suffer serious harm.
 Some types of errors are more common than others.
-They include:
+Common causes of medication errors include:

 - Wrong medication – In some cases, doctors and hospitals may fail to follow proper patient identification procedures and give a patient medication intended for another patient.
 They can also give a patient a different medication than the one intended.